apparentlymart/urbanscars/articles/san-francisco-belt-railroad/article.rst

 under contract to the City.
-Several former State Belt locomotives can be seen in the collection at the Golden Gate Railway Museum in Hunter's Point, and the Muni Metro and historic streetcar service on The Embarcadero are ensuring that there will be rails of one form or another on The Embarcadeo for years to come.
+Several former State Belt locomotives can be seen in the collection at the Golden Gate Railway Museum in Hunter's Point, and the Muni Metro and historic streetcar service on The Embarcadero are ensuring that there will be rails of one form or another on The Embarcadero for years to come.

 References
 ----------